This is going to be my last post of 2012. I am very happy that I am writing about a very exciting feature that comes with ASP.NET.

 You can see it shows the Virtual path of the file.

 Request.GetFriendlyUrlFileExtension() -It returns the extension of the file.
 For the above url, it will be shown as:

 As you can see, the extension of the page.
 As now with friendly url, the page extension is not shown.
 You can get the extension by the above method.

-An available class FriendlyURL provides few static functions/properties that is very useful.
-Let’s see
+static functions/properties that are very useful.
+Let’s see.

 Hope you must have liked this new coming feature of ASP.NET.
-This will will let you get rid of aspx extension at URL , Frankly speaking, during my earlier days of career, I used to see the extension to check if the website is developed in asp.net.
+This will let you get rid of aspx extension in the URL.
+Frankly speaking, during the earlier days of my career, I used to see the extension to check if the website is developed in ASP.NET.

 I find this feature as one of the most of the exciting features of ASP.NET.
-Hope you all enjoy it and also like the post.
+Hope all of you enjoy it and also like the post.